 We'd strongly recommend buying artificial grass with antimicrobial backing if you have children or pets.
 In these turf products, antimicrobial technologies are added during the manufacturing process.
 This helps prevent the build up of odor and bacteria from occurring within the synthetic materials.

 The Best Artificial Grass for Rooftops, Balconies, and Patios

 If your deck or balcony needs a little sprucing up artificial grass is an excellent addition!
 Transform your unusable areas into a cozy and functional space that's great for entertaining.
-Because it's installed over a hard surface, opt for synthetic grass that's permeable to prevent mold and mildew.
-For the best results, manufacturers recommend laying a drainage grid to accelerate water flow after rainfall.
+Because turf will be installed over a hard surface, opt for synthetic grass that's permeable to prevent mold and mildew.
+For the best results, manufacturers recommend laying a turf drainage grid to accelerate water flow after rainfall.

 Because balconies and rooftops tend to be low foot traffic, plush synthetic turf will offer you a barefoot-friendly feel without the need for constant upkeep.
 To learn more about the DIY process, check out our article on how to install artificial grass on balconies and rooftops!